MccMiles/AirBnB/README.md

     }
     ```

-- Successful Response when there is no logged in user

-  - Status Code: 200
-  - Headers:
-    - Content-Type: application/json
-  - Body:

-    ```json
-    {
-      "user": null
-    }
-    ```

 ### Log In a User

 Logs in a current user with valid credentials and returns the current user's